Minnesota Wildflowers

 Notes:

 This species was formerly in the Lactuca genus, going by a number of names: Lactuca tatarica, Lactuca pulchella, Lactuca oblongifolia.
-Our definitive reference, Flora of North America, puts it in genus Mulgedium, as does the DNR, so that is where we'll keep it.
-The flowers are much like Chicory (Cichorium intybus) but Chicory has much larger flowers, is a taller plant, and the clusters are more like elongated spikes.
+The flowers are much like Chicory (Cichorium intybus) but Chicory has much larger flowers, is a taller plant, and the clusters are more like elongated spikes, not a branching panicle.
 While widespread throughout Minnesota and North America this species is not one we've commonly encountered.
-Its frail demeanor and sparse dispursement within its habitat may be reasons it may not stand out and catch the eye.
+Its frail demeanor and usually sparse dispersal within its habitat could be reasons it may not stand out and catch the eye, but you might also be lucky enough to encounter a swarm of it.

 • Shop for native seeds and plants at PrairieMoon.com!